-Professor Finn Tarp (former Director of UNU-WIDER) coordinates DERG in close collaboration with Professor John Rand.
-The DERG team in Copenhagen includes staff at all academic levels from research assistants to professors, and we pursue a wide range of thematic and country focused research projects and activities at micro, sector and macro level.
+Professor Finn Tarp (former Director of UNU-WIDER) coordinates UCPH-DERG in close collaboration with Professor John Rand, who is member of the UCPH Global Development Network.
+The UCPH-DERG team in Copenhagen includes staff at all academic levels from research assistants to professors, and we pursue a wide range of thematic and country focused research projects and activities at micro, sector and macro level.

 Our affiliates include world-leading academics, the UN, and think tanks, government staff and university colleagues in a diverse range of settings, especially in Europe, Africa and Asia.
 We are in addition to our global, regional and crosscutting work presently active in a number of countries, including for example Bolivia, Ethiopia, Ghana, India, Mozambique, Tanzania, South Africa, and Vietnam.